 Once installation is complete, create a new Flutter project and start the development.
-Flutter provides Material Design and Cupertino widgets to create beautiful UI design for android and iOS platforms.
+Flutter provides Material Design and Cupertino widgets to create the beautiful UI designs for android and iOS platforms.

-There are libraries supporting Flutter framework in Android and iOS to implement the domain specific features.
+There are libraries supporting the Flutter framework in Android and iOS to implement the domain-specific features.

-Let us understand which type of libraries are available and useful for integrating in your Flutter app.
+Let us understand which types of libraries are available and useful for integrating into your Flutter app.

 The chart library is written in the Dart package of Flutter.
 It supports column charts and line charts to show data.